po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/06-Stu_Convert-Const-Let-Arrow/README.md

 ## Acceptance Criteria

-* It's done when I have taken a moment to open `index.html` and `index.js` to understand the application's functionality.
+* It's done when I understand the application's functionality in `index.html` and `index.js`.

-* It's done when I have changed existing code to use ES6 syntax.

 * It's done when I have converted `var` to `const` or `let` based on the use case.